TACC/tissue-data-explorer/README.md

    - update the variables in the image names with your username and the version tag
    - for the env_file setting in the config service, update the path of the .env file relative to the compose file.
 So, if you copied `docker-compose-prod.yaml` and `.env` into the same directory, the path for env_file should be `./.env`.

 5. Set up the shared volume.
+You can use the `./build/create_volume.sh` script to do this.
 If you are starting from scratch, you can use the data in the `data/start` folder to see a demo version of the app.

-   You can copy the `data/start` folder onto the production server and make the volume there:
+   You can copy the `data/start` folder and the `./build/create_volume.sh` script onto the production server and make the volume there.
+You must provide the name of the volume you want to create as well as the path to the source dataset as inputs to `./build/create_volume.sh` in that order:

    ```
-   docker volume create config-data
-   docker run -d --name temp -v config-data:/data busybox sleep infinity
-   docker cp ./data/start/. temp:/data/
-   docker stop temp
-   docker rm temp
+   ./build/create_volume.sh config-data-prod ./data/start
    ```

-   Alternatively, you can make the volume on another machine using the above steps, then publish it to Docker Hub and pull it onto the production server.
+   Alternatively, if the volume is not too large, you can make the volume on another machine using the above steps, then publish it to Docker Hub and pull it onto the production server.
       1. Export the volume by opening Docker Desktop, opening the volume, clicking on "Quick export", then choosing the "Registry" option under "Local or Hub storage".
       2. On the production server, create the new volume, pull the volume image from Docker Hub, run it, and copy the data into the volume on the production server.
       ```